 “Torturing us with ‘team building exercises’,” he said raising his voice to a near shout.

-“Last appraisal I got from him, he said I was ‘rigid & repetitive, driven by routine, unable to innovate’?”
+“Last appraisal I got from that dick, said I was ‘rigid, repetitive and unable to innovate’?”

 “He’s saying,” Nugent continued, “that I’m a bloody machine!”